peiyuwu9/ball-game-practice/README.md

 # Ball Game Practice
-This is ball game app
+This is ball game app.

 ## Motivation
-Create an app to practice canvas and input functions
+Create an app to practice canvas and input functions.

 ## Technologies Used and Why
-**Javascript** is use to execute the game
+**Javascript** is use to execute the game.